-philosophy of mind, metaphysics, neuroethics, media ethics
+philosophy of mind, philosophy of science, philosophy of language, metaphysics, neuroethics, media ethics

 - Experimental Philosophy and the Underrepresentation of Women in Philosophy (forthcoming).
 With Matthew Drabek.
 In W. Buckwalter and J. Sytsma, eds., A Companion to Experimental Philosophy, Wiley-Blackwell).

 - Is Free Will Necessary for Moral Responsibility?
 A case for rethinking their relationship and the design of experimental studies in moral psychology (2015).
 With Mark Phelan.
 Mind & Language 30 (5): 603-627.